Water is an essential constituent of the human body, making up approximately 60% of its whole composition.

 Water should be prioritised at all times during the day.
-Athletes who train for more than an hour a day and during the summer months when it is hot, should consider including electrolytes in their drinks to replace sodium an other key minerals that are lost in sweat to maintain hydration.
+Athletes who train for more than an hour a day and during the summer months when it is hot should consider including electrolytes in their drinks to replace sodium and other vital minerals lost in sweat to maintain hydration.

-During long training sessions and competition, athletes may also need to factor in their carbohydrate demands to maintain sustained energy levels throughout, which can be done by consuming a carbohydrate-electrolyte drink.
+During long training sessions and competitions, athletes may also need to factor in their carbohydrate demands to maintain sustained energy levels throughout, which can be done by consuming a carbohydrate-electrolyte drink.

 Why is Hydration Important in Sports?

 With proper hydration, your body will be able to perform its best.
-Water lubricates your body so you can regulate the temperature of the body through sweat and joints so that you can move better.
+Water lubricates your body so you can regulate the body’s temperature through sweat and joints so that you can move better.
 Hydration for athletes is essential to maintain normal blood circulation because this aids the delivery of nutrients and oxygen to every working muscle in the body.
 To stay hydrated, it is good to practise carrying a bottle of water around, especially during training.

 Proper Hydration for Athletes: Hydration Effects on Sports Performance